For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 — Parent of a teen with exam anxiety

-Sessions can be for your teen, for you as a parent, or for both of you — we’ll work in the way that feels most helpful.
+Sessions can be for your teen, for you as a parent, or for both of you.

 You and your teen will feel back in control.

-Clearer about what’s actually happening, more confident in how to move forward, and more able to face the exam season without everything feeling so overwhelming.
+And more able to move through exam season without everything feeling so overwhelming.

-Your teen will feel more settled, more reassured, and more able to cope with the pressure, rather than shutting down, avoiding, or becoming overwhelmed by it.
+Your teen will feel calmer, more settled, and more able to cope, without shutting down, avoiding, or becoming overwhelmed.

 — Laura Thomas, Parentology World